Kankoda/website/collections/_emojikit-features/emoji.md

 ---
-title: EmojiKit - Emojis
+title: Emojis
 hero-emoji: 😀
-description: EmojiKit lets you work with emojis in a structured way.
+description: EmojiKit lets you work with emojis in a more structured way
 ---

-## Emoji Model
+## Emoji

-[EmojiKit](/emojikit) has an ``Emoji`` struct that lets you work with emojis in structured ways:
+[EmojiKit](/emojikit) has an ``Emoji`` struct that lets you work with emojis in a more structured way:

 ```swift
 let emoji = Emoji("😀")